Floating point numbers

 end;

-Experienced floating point users will know that this can be expected, but many people using floating point numbers use them rather naively, and they don't really know how they "work", what their limitations are, and why certain errors are likely to happen or how they can be avoided.
+Experienced floating point users will know that this can be expected, but many people using floating point numbers use them rather naïvely, and they don’t really know how they “work”, what their limitations are, and why certain errors are likely to happen or how they can be avoided.
 Anyone using them should know a little bit about them.
-This article explains them from my point of view, i.e. things I found out the hard way.
+This article explains them from my point of view, i.e. facts I found out the hard way.
 It may be slightly inaccurate, and probably incomplete, but it should help in understanding floating point, its uses and its limitations.
 It does not use any complicated formulas or higher scientific explanations.

 Floating point types in Delphi